cea-hpc/modules/doc/source/modulefile.rst

   *modulefile* with name and version, another symbolic *modulefile* name or a *modulefile* alias.

+ **module-info loaded** modulefile

+  Returns the names of currently loaded modules matching passed *modulefile*.
+  The parameter *modulefile* might either be a full qualified *modulefile* with name and version or just a directory which in case all loaded *modulefiles* from the directory will be returned.

 **module-version** modulefile version-name...

  Assigns the symbolic *version-name* to the *modulefile*.
 This command